Friuli-Venezia Giulia: Administrative divisions

-Like most of the rest of Italy, Friuli Venezia Giulia was previously divided into four provinces: Gorizia, Pordenone, Trieste and Udine.
-The first three were abolished on 30 September 2017, while the Province of Udine remained active until 22 April 2018.
+Like most of the rest of Italy, Friuli-Venezia Giulia was previously divided into four provinces: Gorizia, Pordenone, Trieste and Udine.
+They were abolished on 30 September 2017, with the first three immediately ceasing activity, while the province of Udine remained active until 22 April 2018.
+In 2019, they were all reactivated as "regional decentralization entities" (Enti di decentramento regionale, or EDR) beginning on 1 July 2020.